-See-ya snow — spring is here!
-The season brings blooms, bunnies and big hunts for eggs of all colors.
-We found an Easter event in every NYC borough, so find your bunny fun and then consider donning a bonnet and strolling Fifth Ave. in springtime style.
-The city’s festive annual Easter Parade takes place this year on Sunday, April 16 from 10 a.m. to 4 p.m. between 49th and 55th Streets.
+Hooray for the season that brings blooms, warmer temps, and puts a spring in everyone’s step!
+We found an Easter event in every NYC borough, so find your bunny fun, and then consider donning a bonnet and strolling Fifth Ave. in springtime style.
+The city’s festive annual Easter Parade takes place this year on Sunday, April 21 from 10 a.m. to 4 p.m. between 49th and 55th Streets.
 Go strut — and spring forward!

 photo: Michael Fleshman via Flickr

 Egg decorating and Nest Making at The Cathedral Church of Saint John the Divine